The Molluscan Science Foundation

 About The Molluscan Science Foundation

-We are a non-profit organization focused on advancing the scientific study of mollusks, their medical application, and the conservation of species diversity and habitats.
+We are a nonprofit organization committed to advancing the scientific study of mollusks, exploring their medical applications, and protecting the rich diversity of marine species and their habitats.

 Our Mission